 Be Alert to Avoid Moose on the Highway

-Drivers need to be alert and cautious because moose are on the move, according to the Vermont Fish & Wildlife Department.
+Drivers need to be alert and cautious because moose are on the move, according to the Vermont Fish and Wildlife Department.
 Moose are more likely to be crossing roadways at this time of year, especially after dark or early in the morning because this is breeding season for moose.

 Always be aware of the danger -- moose cross the road randomly, as well as at their regular crossings.